steadybit/extension-container/README.md

 Resource attacks starting stress-ng processes, the network attacks are starting ip or tc processes as runc container reusing the target container's linux namespace(s), control group(s) and user.
-This requires the following capabilities: SYS_CHROOT, SYS_ADMIN, SYS_RESOURCE, SYS_PTRACE, KILL, NET_ADMIN, DAC_OVERRIDE, SETUID,
+This requires the following capabilities: CAP_SYS_CHROOT, CAP_SYS_ADMIN, CAP_SYS_PTRACE, CAP_NET_ADMIN,
-SETGID, AUDIT_WRITE.
+CAP_DAC_OVERRIDE, CAP_SETUID, CAP_SETGID, CAP_AUDIT_WRITE.
+The CAP_SYS_RESOURCE is optional.
+We'd recommend it to be used otherwise the resource attacks are more likely to be oomkilled by the kernel and are failing to carry out the attack.
 The needed binaries are included in the extension container image.

 ### mark resources as "do not discover"

 to exclude container from discovery you can add the label `LABEL "steadybit.com.discovery-disabled"="true"` to the container Dockerfile.

 ## Troubleshooting

 When the host is using cgroups v2 and the cgroup filesystem is mounted using the `nsdelegate` option will prevent that the action running processces in other cgroups (e.g. stress cpu/memory, disk fill) will fail.
 In that case you need to remount the cgroup filesystem without the `nsdelegate` option.

 ```sh